What Do High School English Students Actually Need to Learn in the Age of AI?

 • Try out different discussion strategies to see what works for you and your students!

-If you want a discussion-based unit that’s completely prepped for you (and, bonus, ends with the perfect PBL podcasting project) check out my Poetry Unbound Mini Poetry Unit.
-And if you want to go all in on a discussion-based novel study unit, I have a full unit for popular Red Rising!
+If you want a discussion-based unit that’s completely prepped for you (and ends with the perfect project-based learning podcast project), check out my Poetry Unbound Mini Unit.
+And if you want to go all in on a discussion-based novel study, my full Red Rising Unit has everything ready to go.

 I do still believe that learning to write well is a critical skill, not because students will necessarily need to write essays in an AI future, but because of how learning to write transforms the brain.